pedrofsn/base-redcode/README.md

 implementation 'com.github.pedrofsn.base-redcode:mvvm-restful:LATEST-VERSION'
 ```

-# in development
+# Sample
-I'll give you more details as soon as possible
+You can see an implementation in this [repo](https://github.com/pedrofsn/Events).